icyflame/awesome-social-science/readme.md

 > People behave better or improve their productivity when under observation

-The Hawthorne effect (a.k.a Observation Bias) was first noticed at Hawthorne Works in Cicero, IL where the correlation between lighting conditions on employee producitivty was studied.
-Critics who doubt that a correlation exists in reality argue that the Hawthorne effect is a variant of the demand effort.
+The Hawthorne effect (a.k.a Observation Bias) was first noticed at Hawthorne Works in Cicero, IL where the correlation between lighting conditions and employee producitivty was studied.
+Critics who doubt that a correlation exists in reality argue that the Hawthorne effect is a variant of the demand effect.
 Richard Nisbett, a distinguished professor of social psychology, has described the Hawthorne effect as "a glorified anecdote", saying that "once you have got the anecdote, you can throw away the data."